 As well as reading you can annotate pages or comments, which can be downloaded later as a text file.
 Now while the keyboard is not the best on the market, this added little feature will make it a boon for students revising, or for professionals reviewing material on the go.

 Because of the display technology you only use power when changing pages, this means a typical charge will last a week!

 One potential problem with the Kindle – Security…

 One of the features of the Kindle ebook reader is that it has access to your Amazon account for downloads.
-In the first week of use while browsing for titles I accidentally clicked on the product and it installed it and charged me – no warning or “are you sure” – in fact it was too easy.
+In the first week of use while browsing for titles I accidentally clicked on the product and it installed it and charged me – no warning or “are you sure” – infact it was too easy.
 This was such an easy mistake I actually did it twice!
 Added to the fact that there is no password on the device if someone stile your device, they could have a spending spree, and provided they did not connect the device again would be there permanently!
 The great this is that Amazon via the Kindle service quickly refunded the costs and removed the files.

-If you are unlucky enough to lose your kindle, because Amazon have a record of your purchases, if you buy a replacement you can download your products again for free!
+If you are unlucky enough to lose your Kindle, because Amazon have a record of your purchases, if you buy a replacement you can download your products again for free!

 Uses of a Kindle

 As well as reading publications, it is easy to download PDF documents for catching up on research or other reports you have to read.
 How long will it be before journals start providing PDF versions that you can download at any time.
-With the search facility it will be easy to find that article just when you want it.
-And whats more with a storage capacity of 1500 books that is a lot of potential magazines to carry round with you!
+With the search facility, it will be easy to find that article just when you want it.
+And whats more with a storage capacity of 1500 books that is a lot of potential magazines to carry around with you!